mayaaa1234/Skonnect/README.md

 ### TODO:
-1. financial budget display and manipulation if admin
-2. dirs like UI with yearly proj tracks each dir
+financial budget display and manipulation if admin dirs like UI with yearly proj tracks each dir

-### BUG/S:
+### BUG/S TO FIX:
-1. username existance validation on BE does not trigger user input's less than 4 chars
+username existance validation on BE does not trigger user input's less than 4 chars logo link width in lg screens causes href to trigger even when not click  the actual logo (flex/grid issue)

 #### dev setup: